Charlie Jack, Lismore, Scotland UK.

 The difference on the water is startling, like night and day.
 The Rib-X feels light, lively and responsive.
 It achieves 32 knots with three up and a full fuel tank (90 litres).
 The Piranha struggled to do 27 knots with one up.
 The Rib-X rides high, whereas the Piranha stayed low in the water with at least two thirds of the side tubes staying on the water when under way.

-I am so pleased with the Rib-X and it was such a bonus to be shown around the Rib-X factory by Colin Baldwin the CEO, and see the construction of the boat in detail.
+I am so pleased with the Rib-X and it was such a bonus to be shown around the Rib-X factory by Colin Baldwin and see the construction of the boat in detail.
 Colin takes great pride in his products and it is obvious that he really knows his stuff, where designing and building boats is concerned.